mongodb/mongo-php-driver/CONTRIBUTING.md

 ```

 The `--strategy=ours` option ensures that all changes from the merged commits
 will be ignored.
-This is OK because previously ensured that the `master` branch
+This is OK because we previously ensured that the `master`
-was up-to-date with all code changes in this maintenance branch before tagging.
+branch was up-to-date with all code changes in this maintenance branch before
+tagging.

 ### Publish release notes